Natural models of homotopy type theory: Modelling the type constructors

 \section{Modelling the type constructors}

 When does a natural model of type theory also model the various type constructors, such as (dependent) product $\Pi$, sum $\Sigma$, and identity types $\Id$?
 As the notation $p : \UU\to\U$ suggests, the notion of a natural model is similar to Voevodsky's notion of a \emph{universe} \cite{KLV}, and we shall modify the approach taken there in order to determine conditions ensuring that the usual type-forming operations are modeled in our setting.
-(A related idea was used already in \cite{StreicherUp}.)
+(Related ideas were used already in \cite{Fu, StreicherUp}.)

 We require the following preliminary observations regarding polynomial functors, for more on which see \cite{GK}.

 Given a map $f : B \to A$ in a locally cartesian closed category $\CC$, there is an associated \emph{polynomial endofunctor} $P_f : \CC \to \CC$, defined for every object $X\in\CC$ by